 Examples of evolved biped controllers using adaptive center-crossing continuous time recurrent neural networks

 The biped is controlled by a CTRNN.
-The bias of each node is adjusted, in each iteration of the recurrent network, to the value that defines the center-crossing condition , as it is moved towards the negative value of the incoming activation at time t.
+The bias of each node is adjusted, in each iteration of the recurrent network, to the value that defines the center-crossing condition , as it is changed towards the negative value of the incoming activation at time t.
 Thereby, all the nodes will be near the maximum sensitivity regions to induce activation changes.

 We have used the evolutionary robotics methodology to obtain the neural controllers.
 We used a standard genetic algorithm, using a mutation operator and a rank-based method as selection operator.
 Each CTRNN is codified by a vector that includes the connection weights and the bias and time constants associated to each neuron.
 With the use of the run-time adaptive biases all the individuals of the genetic population present a rhythmic behavior, so the genetic algorithm has more NNs to fine-tune, obtaining higher fitness controllers in fewer generations.